TommyJones/textmineR/cran-comments.md

 ### Patch version 2.1.3
+I have addressed CRAN comments on vignette length.
+Additional updates are described below.

 In this version, I have deprecated many functions.
 I am preparing a release of version 3.0 which drops or significantly modifies the behaviour of several functions.
 I am planning the major update for late October.

 * Functions slated for deletion: